 Legal aspects of the administration of higher education institutions.
-Policy issues related to candidate rights, intellectual property, academic freedom, admission, employee relations, and property use.
+Policy issues related to student rights, intellectual property, academic freedom, admission, employee relations, and property use.

-EDAL645 D (2-3) K-12 Educational Finance
+K-12 Educational Finance

 Focuses on financial and economic issues affecting educational institutions, including school support, costs of education, sources of revenue, budgeting, and the organization and maintenance of the fiscal and physical resources of educational systems.